 - Testosterone – Testosterone is responsible for muscle growth in men and women, but too much of this hormone creates problems for the hair.
 When testosterone gets converted to dihydrotestosterone, also known as DHT, it attacks the root of the hair follicle, causing it to shrink.
 Over time, the hair shaft becomes thin and wispy, until eventually there is no more hair growth.

 - Resistance to Insulin – Insulin is regularly released by the pancreas after glucose levels in the bloodstream increase after eating or drinking.
 If your body can’t regulate insulin properly, it creates problems for the entire body, including your hair.
 People who develop insulin resistance are more likely to experience pattern baldness.

 Have questions about hair loss?
 Hairline Ink has the answers.
-If you or someone you know is suffering from hair loss, contact our team of experts to learn how scalp micropigmentation can restore confidence and happiness.
+If you or someone you know is suffering from hair loss, contact our team of experts to learn how scalp micropigmentation defy hair loss and reinvent the way you feel.
 Call us today at (585)-250-0835 to schedule a free consultation, learn about our pricing, or to get a free quote!